caseylee94/Pewlett-Hackard-Analysis/README.md

 The final deliverable Pewlett Hackard wants to know is how many of the current employees are eligible to participate in a mentorship program.
 This is where the current employee mentors a rising or new employee to take over a higher position.
 This is obvioulsy of high interest to Pewlett Hackard considering how many employees are about to retire.
 The first ten rows of this data are shown below:

 ![mentorship_eligibility.png](mentorship_eligibility.png)

+Overall, these results show:
+* 72,458 are due to retire from Pewlett Hackard
+* The titles with the greatest number of retirees (around 25,000) are Senior Engineer and Senior Staff
+* The engineer department will be the most affected as there are significant numbers of Senior Engineers, Assistant Engineers, and Engineers retiring
+* There are 1549 employees eligible to become a mentor